 Certification Examination in Family Medicine

-Calgary, Toronto, Hamilton, Ottawa, Victoria, Montreal (French and English)
+Calgary, Toronto, Hamilton, Ottawa, Montreal (French)

 Site Locations for the Certification Examination in Family Medicine